rickwassing/cicada-develop/docs/analysis-relative-events.rst

 .. note::

-    Before we can create Custom Events that are relative to Sleep Window Events, we first have to :ref:`create Sleep Window Events <overview-pipeline-sleep-window-events>`.
+    Before we can create Custom Events that are relative to Sleep Window Events, you should of course first create Sleep Window Events.

 **To create Relative Events,**